Mike Moustakas Player Props: Rockies vs. Red Sox

-Mike Moustakas and his .400 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Colorado Rockies against the Boston Red Sox and Kutter Crawford on June 13 at 7:10 PM ET.
+Mike Moustakas and his .414 on-base percentage over his past 10 games (75 points higher than his season-long percentage), will be in action for the Colorado Rockies against the Boston Red Sox and Garrett Whitlock on June 14 at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Red Sox.
+In his last game he had a one-hit performance (1-for-4) against the Red Sox.

 Mike Moustakas Game Info & Props vs. the Red Sox